Is this undignified, or just Donovan reclaiming the small debt that Bolan owed him?

 Here he performs "Cosmic Wheel" sitting down a la Tyrannosaurus Rex, stripped of the record's adornments.

-The album was recorded in next door studio to the one Alice Cooper did Billion Dollar Babies, and they got Donovan to sing on the title track.
+The album was recorded in the next door studio to the one Alice Cooper did Billion Dollar Babies, and they got Donovan to sing on the title track.

 "Maria Magenta" - here Donovan seems to be aping Bryan Ferry a bit.